 We know lesbian and trans women go to the doctor less.
 They don’t always have a gynecologist.
 We know low-income women don’t go to the doctor as often and may have a lot of other concerns in their life, so breast cancer may not be at the top of their list — as opposed to things like putting food on the table, caring for a disabled child, or housing costs.
 We can never make assumptions as to what another person is dealing with.

-What steps can people take toward early breast cancer detection?
+What steps can people take toward early detection?

 How can people get involved with Living Beyond Breast Cancer?